-The proposition for the HIV Plan 2020-2026 includes guiding principles to support a high-quality, evidence-based and equitable response to HIV.
+The HIV Plan 2020-2026 includes guiding principles to support a high-quality, evidence-based and equitable response to HIV.
 The HIV Plan is built upon the participation of all stakeholders in the HIV field.
 Perhaps most critical is the ongoing and meaningful participation of people with HIV, as well as the involvement of organisations targeting key populations.
 This is central to the partnership approach and is key to the success of this HIV Plan.

 The general principles of the HIV plan are the following: